hazelcast/hazelcast-aws/README.md

 ## Autoscaling

-Hazelcast is prepared to work correctly with in the autoscaling environments.
-Note that there are two specific requirements to prevent data data loss in the Hazelcast cluster:
+Hazelcast is prepared to work correctly within the autoscaling environments.
+Note that there are two specific requirements to prevent Hazelcast data:
 * the number of members must change by 1 at the time
 * when a member is launched or terminated, the cluster must be in the safe state